lousmontabes/capstone-project-page/index.md

 ## Geolocalisation of DNA chimpanzee samples using machine learning

 ### 1. Background
 As humans we have always been fascinated by our closest related species, the chimpanzees.
 At the same time, human activities have led to a drastic decline in the population size of this species, mainly caused by the illegal wildlife trade, habitat destruction, poaching for local consumption and human linked disease outbreaks, among many others.
 In this regard, genetic information could be useful to infer the populations of origin of confiscated individuals from illegal trade, detect poaching hotspots, and guide repatriation planning.
-Taking advantage of the most complete chimpanzee genetic map ever generated, here we implement a machine-learning geolocalisation approach, demonstrating its precision and robustness in determining the origin of confiscated chimpanzees.
+Taking advantage of the most complete chimpanzee genetic map ever generated, here we implement a machine-learning geolocalisation approach, assessing its precision and robustness in determining the origin of confiscated chimpanzees.

 <p align="center"> Summary image of the project</p>